mxcube/ui-api/dstruct.rst

         lower_limit         # Lower limit
         allowed_values      # Tuple of allowed values

-    def get_actuators() -> Dict[str, ActuatorData]:
-        """
-        :returns: A dictionary with all available actuators where the key is the actuator name and the value the ActuatorData tuple
-        """
-        pass

-    def get_actuator(name:atr) -> ActuatorData:
-        """
-        :returns: The ActuatorData object identified by the given name
-        """
-        pass

-    def set_actuator_value(name:str, value:Any) -> bool:
-        """
-        Tries to set the actuator identified by name to value.
-        Setting a disallowed value will raise ValueError, with one exception: if the actuator takes a float value and has a non-empty allowed_values, the value will be set to the nearest value in the list.

-        Setting a value of the wrong type will raise TypeError

-        (Errors and progress of movement is passed asynchronously via the available signalling mechanism)

-        :returns: True if motion was started False otherwise
-        """
-        pass

 State/Value enumerations
 ------------------------

 .. code:: python

-    from typing import *
     from enum import Enum

     class ActuatorState(Enum):